camoverride/security_cam_display/README.md

 Start the service using the commands below.

 - `sudo systemctl daemon-reload`
-- Start it on boot: `sudo systemctl enable recordingloop.service`
+- Start it on boot: `sudo systemctl enable front_end.service`
-- Start it right now: `sudo systemctl start recordingloop.service`
+- Start it right now: `sudo systemctl start front_end.service`
-- Stop it right now: `sudo systemctl stop recordingloop.service`
+- Stop it right now: `sudo systemctl stop front_end.service`
-- Get logs: `sudo journalctl -u recordingloop | tail`
+- Get logs: `sudo journalctl -u front_end | tail`

 **TODO**: this should be run as a standalone file: `file://display.html` in the browser!